Acros II Reciprocity: Why Metered Exposure Holds Into Multi-Second Territory

 How Fujifilm Neopan 100 Acros II resists reciprocity failure to 120 seconds, and what its Super Fine-Sigma grain delivers.

 Every film loses sensitivity as exposure times lengthen.
-The light-meter assumes a constant relationship between intensity and time, but at low light levels the photochemical response falls behind, and a negative exposed for several seconds records less density than the metered value predicts.
-This is reciprocity failure, and it forces a correction that grows with exposure time.
-Fujifilm Neopan 100 Acros II is notable precisely because that correction stays near zero far longer than almost any comparable emulsion.
+The light-meter assumes that halving the intensity and doubling the time leaves the exposure unchanged, but below a certain light level that bargain breaks, and a negative held open for several seconds records less density than the metered value predicts.
+This is reciprocity failure.
+On most emulsions it forces a correction that grows with exposure time, and often a development adjustment on top.
+Fujifilm Neopan 100 Acros II is notable because that correction stays at zero far longer than almost any comparable film.

 What the Datasheet Specifies